rebeccatraceyt/WhatTheBlank/README.md

                               <strong>Heads Up Display</strong> - Conveniently placed in the players eye-line, the heads up display provides gaming functions such as:
                                    <ul>
                                         <li>
-                                             <strong>Score Counter</strong> - Incremented by 1 each time the player gets the answer correct, the score counter provides visual feedback for user to know how they are doing
+                                             <strong>Score Counter</strong> - Starting of, the score counter is represented by a star icon to represent a score and, as the player starts playing, it is replaced and incremented by 1 each time the player gets the answer correct, the score counter provides visual feedback for user to know how they are doing.
                                         </li>
                                         <li>
                                              <strong>Time Keeper</strong> - The time keeper function provides realtime time elapse of how long the player has been playing that particular round for.
 This is then displayed at the end.